AnarDocs/LibSocWiki/pages/A_Stake,_Not_a_Mistake:_On_Not_Seeing_the_Enemy.md

 actions are just mistakes, this seemingly ineradicable belief that the US government means well, is the most common outlook.
-It was certainly the majoritarian belief among those who opposed the [Vietnam War](Vietnam_War "wikilink").
+It was certainly the majoritarian belief among those who opposed the [Vietnam War](Vietnam_War.md "wikilink").
 I helped write a broad sheet once, which we distributed at a big anti-war demonstration in Washington DC in November 1969, and which was titled "Vietnam is a Stake not a Mistake".
 In this document we spelled out the imperial reasons which explained why